Skip to main content

 Button batteries

-All types pose a risk, but lithium button batteries are the most dangerous.
-Lithium batteries react with saliva so that they leak corrosive chemicals.
+All types of batteries are a risk.
+But lithium button batteries are the most dangerous.
+Lithium batteries react with spit (saliva) and leak harmful chemicals.

-Be extra careful with things that do not have locked battery compartments.
-These include musical greeting cards, flameless candles and remote controls.
+Be extra careful with objects that may not have locked battery compartments, such as:

 Emergency action required: Go to your nearest emergency department (ED) immediately if: